 Shrimp Scampi with Linguine is one of my all-time favorites to prepare.
 Seafood is loved by everyone in my home.
 Some of my boys love their seafood fried and the other boys like their fish grilled.
-I personally love all seafood whether the fish is grilled, bbq or fried
+I personally love all seafood whether the fish is grilled, BBQ or fried.
+This is a great recipe for Lent.

 Be sure to “PIN” this great recipe so you will have it when you are ready to make it.
 Please follow us on Pinterest and enjoy hundreds of recipes, crafts, party planning ideas, gardening, DIY and more.